 There was much political manoeuvreing in the area north of the Orange River between the Boers, the British, the Basotho and the Griqua (mixed race groups who had moved out of the Cape many years before).
 This culminated in the Governor of the Cape, Harry Smith, annexing the area between the Orange and Vaal rivers in 1848 as the Orange River Sovereignty.
 After Smith’s recall to London, the Orange River/Bloemfontein Convention of 1854 recognised the independence of the Boers in the Free State.
 They bought out the sovereign interests of the Griqua chief, Adam Kok, in 1861 and established their position in the east with the Basotho by 1869 by force of arms.

-Whilst the Free State and the Zuid-Afrikaanse Republiek came to the brink of a war with each other in 1871, the two Boer states moved closer to each other over subsequent years culminating in an offensive and defensive alliance being formed in 1896.
+Whilst the Free State and the Transvaal had come to the brink of war in the late 1850s and squabbled over their rights to the diamond fields, the Transvaal had assisted the Free State in their dispute with the Basotho and the two Boer states moved closer to each other over subsequent years culminating in an offensive and defensive alliance being formed in 1896.
 This alliance drew the Free State into the conflict with Britain in 1899.

 Zuid-Afrikaanse Republiek (ZAR)